alexisdpc/ocaml-cheatseet/README.md

 - https://try.ocamlpro.com/
 - https://ocsigen.org/js_of_ocaml/latest/manual/files/toplevel/index.html

-To check out some algorithms check the [solutions](https://github.com/alexisdpc/ocaml-cheatseet/tree/main/Advent-Of-Code) to the Advent of Code programming challenge.
+To check out some algorithms check the [solutions](https://github.com/alexisdpc/ocaml-cheatseet/tree/main/Advent-Of-Code) to some Jane Street problems or the Advent of Code programming challenge.

 ▶ Recursive function tat calculates the sum of elements in a list: